W0AHO/Hermes-Lite-2-PA-Measurements/README.md

 I was sent a pair of LDMOS AFT05MS004N from Steve Haynal.

-First a took measurements of the HL2 with the 003's still in the unit to get a baseline for comparison.
+First I took measurements of the HL2 with the 003's still in the unit to get a baseline for comparison.

 Test equipment used.